wgmo/graphtik/docs/source/composition.rst

 .. graphtik::

-You may then optionally abort on failures, by raising an appropriate exception:
+You may still abort on failures, later, by raising an appropriate exception from :class:`.Solution`:

     >>> sol.scream_if_incomplete()
     Traceback (most recent call last):